Permission to Be Joyful: Why We Often Reject Joy (and What Happens When We Let It In)

 It might be allowing yourself to laugh, even after a hard conversation.

-It might be crying and being grateful in the same moment.
+It might be crying and feeling grateful in the same moment.

 And yes—sometimes it might be laughing at a chicken purse.

-If you like finding joy in unexpected places (and want to hear the full chicken purse story), scroll down and subscribe to my weekly emails.
+If you enjoy finding joy in unexpected places (and want to hear the full chicken purse story), feel free to email me at [email protected].
+I’m always happy to share.

 Because joy doesn’t demand perfection.